a7k4a6s3h0/api-for-social-media-application/README.md

 Authentication JWT Token: Users must have an authentication JWT (JSON Web Token) token to access WebSocket functionalities.
 This token is obtained upon successful login and should be included in the request headers.

 Conversation Start: To begin a chat, users need to initiate a conversation.
-The conversation initiation request should include the necessary details (e.g., recipient), and upon success, the server responds with a room_name which is essential for WebSocket connection.
+For initiating a Conversation please refer to my [API documentation](https://documenter.getpostman.com/view/24033907/2s9Xy5LAUY) The conversation initiation request should include the necessary details (e.g., recipient, etc...), and upon success, the server responds with a room_name which is essential for a WebSocket connection.

 Establishing a WebSocket Connection
 Follow these steps to establish a WebSocket connection for real-time chat: